 This DIY snow globe is the perfect Christmas craft for kids.
 The best part?
 It lights up and is water-free.
-Get step-by-step instructions on how to make a snow globe below!
-A big thanks to Kate from The House + Hive for sharing this snow globe craft with us.
+Get step-by-step instructions on how to make this light up snow globe below!

 Once the cold winds start blowing across Wisconsin, we find ourselves cooped up in our homes trying to find indoor activities to keep our kids stimulated and happy.
 With my boys restlessness and Christmas a few weeks away, this holiday craft project for kids was fun for the entire family.
 These DIY snow globes are easy and enjoyable for both kids and parents to do together.

 I knew that I wanted to do a holiday craft project for kids this year, but wanted the craft to have “shelf life”.
 You know, something that would interest them past the hour it took to make (no offense, Popsicle stick snowflakes).
 I took some inspiration from snow globes and decided to make what we called “Snowy Glowy Jars.”
 Using a large canning jar, it would be simple for the kids and me to make miniature snowy scenes with magical glowing lights that twinkled overhead.